-In 2021, Cisco reports that video will receive 82 percent of all online traffic.
-There is no more attention-grabbing social media strategy than videos - especially live streams.
+In 2022, Cisco reports that video will receive 82 percent of all online traffic.
+There is no more attention-grabbing social media strategy than videos, especially live streams.
 When your nonprofit hits the ‘go live’ on Facebook or Instagram, all followers immediately get a notification.
 That’s not something you get when posting text, pictures, or videos.
-You can capture and keep the attention of supporters on Livestream in a unique way by fielding questions to build engagement.
+You can capture and keep the attention of supporters on a live stream in a unique way by fielding questions to build engagement.
 This way, supporters really feel like they are a part of the conversation.

 And video works!
 On average, 57 percent of people who watch a nonprofit video make a donation.
 If your nonprofit isn't using video as a tool to connect with your community and raise more funds, now is the time to begin.